 MySQL server has gone away, can be a frustrating error to solve.
-This is partly because to make this error go away, sometimes the solution involves multiple server layer, application, or service config changes.
+This is partly because to solve this error; sometimes the solution involves multiple layers, application, or service config changes.
 This article includes solutions I’ve seen for this MySQL server general error.
 If you’ve found a solution not listed or linked to on this page, please send me a note or leave a comment.

 General error: 2006 MySQL server has gone away

 Error Code: 2013.
 Lost connection to MySQL server during query

 Warning: Error while sending QUERY packet